 The Developmental Studies Program is designed to help students achieve a level of academic competence that will enable them to work successfully in college-level courses.
 Developmental education includes sequential tracks in English, reading, and mathematics.
-Placement is assigned through the College Placement Test.
-Additionally, any student enrolled in a developmental course is registered, at no cost, for the Success Center (the college tutorial program located in the Student Union West).
+Placement is assigned through the college placement test.
+Additionally, any student enrolled in a developmental course is registered, at no cost, for tutorial services.
 Developmental Studies advisers are available to assist students in the program in all matters related to their academic lives.
 For further information on support services, see Student Services.